meysamhadeli/shop-golang-microservices/README.md

 ## The Goals of This Project

 - :sparkle: Using `Vertical Slice Architecture` for architecture level.
-- :sparkle: Using `Rabbitmq` for `Event Driven Architecture` between our microservices.
+- :sparkle: Using `Rabbitmq` for `Event Driven Architecture` between our microservices with `streadway/amqp` library.
-- :sparkle: Using `gRPC` for internal communication between our microservices.
+- :sparkle: Using `gRPC` for internal communication between our microservices with `grpc/grpc-go` library.
-- :sparkle: Using `CQRS` implementation with `go-mediatr` library.
+- :sparkle: Using `CQRS` implementation with `mehdihadeli/Go-MediatR` library.
-- :sparkle: Using `Postgres` for database in our microservices.
+- :sparkle: Using `Postgres` for database in our microservices with `go-gorm/gorm` library.
 - :sparkle: Using `Integration Testing` for testing level.
 - :sparkle: Using `go-playground/validator` for validating input data in the REST calls.
 - :sparkle: Using `Docker-Compose` for our deployment mechanism.
-- :sparkle: Using `OpenTelemetry` for distributed tracing.
+- :sparkle: Using `OpenTelemetry` for distributed tracing with `open-telemetry/opentelemetry-go` library.
-- :sparkle: Using `OAuth2` for implementation authentication and authorization.
+- :sparkle: Using `OAuth2` for implementation authentication and authorization with `go-oauth2/oauth2` library.
 - :sparkle: Using `Echo framework` for RESTFul api.
-- :sparkle: Using `Swagger` with swaggo/swag library.
+- :sparkle: Using `Swagger` with `swaggo/swag` library.

 ## Plan